 Photographing Details in Alaska: The Largest State and Its Minute Grandeur

 No matter what images may have popped into your mind, they are most likely images of ‘greatness’, ‘grandeur’ and ‘expansiveness.’
 Alaska is vast.
 It’s the biggest state in the United States—two and a half times the size of Texas.
 With all this size comes exceptional diversity.
 The 32 different ecoregions occurring in Alaska include moss carpeted temperate rainforests, extensive cave systems, tremendous bogs and wetlands, as well as thousands of miles of coastal and intertidal habitats.
-It may come as a surprise that Alaska even has sand dunes!
+It may come as a surprise this state even has sand dunes!
+Small wonder, then, that most travelers don’t focus on close up and macro photography when they take their cameras out in Alaska.

 Beauty is in the Detail